mountetna/magma/README.md

         :aws_secret_access_key: 'SoMeSecrEtK/Ey'
         :region: 'us-area-52'

-Magma uses the `fog/aws` gem to connect to S3 for file storage; again, this configuration passes through the Sequel ORM and the `carrierwave` gem - see their documentation for details.
+    # The algorithm used by the authentication service (Janus) to sign tokens
+    # and the public key to validate them.
     :token_algo: RS256
     :rsa_public: |
       -----BEGIN PUBLIC KEY-----
       KeYGoEsHeRE==
       -----END PUBLIC KEY-----

-Lastly, the algorithm used by Janus (the Etna authentication service) to sign tokens and the public key to validate them.

 # Models